Inga Naan Thaan Kingu: Soundtrack

+Marketing and release

+Inga Naan Thaan Kingu was initially scheduled to release on 10 May 2017, but was delayed due to lack of screens.
+It eventually released a week later, on 17 May.
+Ahead of the film's release, a promo featuring Santhanam garnered criticism from netizens because the actor used an expletive, and they demanded its removal from the final cut.
+The film began streaming on Amazon Prime Video from 28 June 2024.

 Critical reception

 Manigandan KR of Times Now rated three out of five and stated, "On the whole, Inga Naan Thaan Kingu is a light hearted entertainer that has no message as such but which succeeds by and large in its mission to make you laugh."
 Petchi Avudaiappan of ABP Nadu wrote that after watching the film, they wondered what the title has to do with the story.
 Prashanth Vallavan of The New Indian Express wrote, "The premise, the setting, the long list of supporting cast, and even the brand of wacky adventure, feel outdated.
 However, even with an incoherent screenplay, the dialogues and the humour could have saved Inga Naan Thaan Kingu, which is unfortunately not what happened".
 Abhinav Subramanian of The Times of India gave a more positive review, calling it "your typical Santhanam fair – situational comedy revolving around a bunch of dimwits.
 What makes it tick is Ezhichur Aravindan's original scripting".